 But for most bulbs, the ideal time to transplant is in early Autumn once vegetative growth has fully died back in preparation for the Winter.

-How to transplant Spring bulbs
+How do I transplant Spring bulbs?

 - Prepare a bed or beds for your bulbs, using rich composted soil

-- Dig up your daughter bulbs but avoid using sharp implements as these bulbs are sensitive.
+- Dig up your daughter bulbs, but avoid using sharp implements as these bulbs are sensitive.
 You’ll also need to be careful not to disturb the mother plant bulb, so it may be best to use your hands.